 Price: £7,695

-Driving Ami feels more like using a high-tech scooter with a roof.
-It has a top speed of just 28 mph and a range of 46 miles, which means it is strictly for short urban trips.
-But the best part is that you don’t even need a full driving licence to get behind the wheel.
+It’s a small car with a top speed of 28 mph and a range of 47 miles, making it a perfect choice for short urban trips.
+And the best part is that you don’t even need a full driving licence.

 Strength